2017 Tarleton State Texans football team: Schedule

 Tarleton State announced its 2017 football schedule on April 25, 2017.
 The schedule consisted of five home and six away games in the regular season.
-The Texans hosted LSC foes Eastern New Mexico, Texas A&M-Commerce, and West Texas A&M and traveled to Angelo State, Midwestern State, Texas-Permian Basin, Texas A&M-Kingsville, and Western New Mexico.
+The Texans hosted LSC foes Eastern New Mexico, Texas A&M-Commerce, and West Texas A&M and traveled to Angelo State, Midwestern State, UT Permian Basin, Texas A&M-Kingsville, and Western New Mexico.